ParaCoToUl/noarr-pipelines/docs/hub-reworked.md

 > **Note:** The proper names for devices are *the host* and *the device*, but we use the abbreviations CPU and GPU in this example since they are shorter and easier to uderstand.

-When the producing link wants to produce a new chunk, it is given an unused envelope on the CPU (the envelope `Env_A`).
+When the producing link wants to produce a new chunk, it is given an unused envelope for the CPU (the envelope `Env_A`).
 When the production is commited, the envelope is inserted into the queue of chunks:

     Pool of unused envelopes:
     [Env_B, CPU: <empty>], [Env_C, GPU: <empty>], [Env_D, GPU: <empty>]